shiup/apic-code-example/swagger/oauth-custom/utility/README.md

 # What is this for

-This is created to provide a *pseudo backend* to showcase how the OAuth customization work.
+This is created to provide a *pseudo backend* to *showcase* how the APIC OAuth customization work.
 To use this,
 - create a product
 - publish the product to your catalog